 The Cross

-One may point out that the above examples happened in the Old Testament and that we’re under a different law today.
+One may point out that the above examples happened in the Old Testament and that we are under a different law today.
 This is true.
-But God does not change (Malachi 3:6).
+However, God does not change (Malachi 3:6).
 If He hated sin during the days of the Old Testament, He still hates sin today.

-One example of this is the cross.
+One example that shows us this is the cross.
 Jesus came “to seek and to save that which was lost” (Luke 19:10).
-This would be done by reconciling man back to God (Ephesians 2:13,16).
-In order to do this, He would have to deal with the problem of sin, since sin was what separates us from God (Isaiah 59:2).
+This would be done by reconciling man back to God (Ephesians 2:13, 16).
+In order to do this, He would have to deal with the problem of sin since this was what separates man from God (Isaiah 59:2).

 The End of the World

-In each of the examples we noticed from Genesis, when God punished man for sin, the earth suffered.
+In each of the examples we noticed from Genesis, when God punished man for sin the earth suffered as well.
 When Adam sinned, the ground was cursed.
 When the people of Noah’s day were exceedingly wicked, the earth was destroyed by the flood.
 When the inhabitants of Sodom and Gomorrah pursued “gross immorality” (Jude 7), the once fertile land became a place of desolation and had at least partially been swallowed up by the Dead Sea.
 When sin was punished, God’s creation was damaged.

 Hell

 Even with the death of Christ on the cross, there is still the possibility of eternal suffering in Hell (Matthew 25:46; 2 Thessalonians 1:9).
-Some will disagree with this, saying that since Jesus died for us, we cannot be lost.
-They say that Jesus paid the penalty for our sins, dying in our place.
+Some will disagree with this, saying that since Jesus died for us we cannot be lost.
+They say that Jesus paid the penalty for our sins by dying in our place.
 But this is not what the Bible teaches.

-Why do I make this point?
-Because it’s important for us to remember.
-Jesus did not die in our place, as our substitute, as if the penalty for our sins is now gone.
+Why do I make this point here?
+It is because we need to remember it.
+Jesus did not die in our place as our substitute as if the penalty for our sins is now gone.
 The penalty we deserve is much worse.
 Jesus made an atonement sacrifice, giving us time to repent by delaying the wrath of God.
 God’s wrath still exists (Romans 2:4-6).
-If we don’t obey Him, we will “pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power” (2 Thessalonians 1:9).
+If we do not obey Him, we will “pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power” (2 Thessalonians 1:9).

 Conclusion

 All of these examples show us God’s hatred for sin.
 What does that mean for us?
-First, and most obviously, if we want to please God, we must remove sin from our life.
-Secondly, as we strive to be like God, we must develop the same attitude towards sin that He has.
+First and most obviously, if we want to please God, we must remove sin from our lives.
+Second, as we strive to be like God, we must develop the same attitude toward sin that He has.
 The psalmist wrote, “From Your precepts I get understanding; therefore I hate every false way” (Psalm 119:104).
 Do we hate sin as much as God does?
 If we do, we should not only remove it from our lives, but also try to lead others out of it and into fellowship with God.